21 Oct BEAUTY AND THE FEAST A CIRCLE ISLAND EXPERIENCE

 Take in the spectacular coastline and mountains of Oahu, visit world famous surfing beaches, behold the awesome views from Na Pali Lookout and stroll the charming north shore village of Haleiwa, all while sipping and sampling some of Hawaii’s best local delicacies.

-By the time you step off our luxurious 14-passenger Mercedes Sprinter, you’ll have taken in some of the world’s most beautiful scenes and vistas, and experienced the meaning of some of our favorite local sayings like:
+By the time you step off our luxurious vehicle, you’ll have taken in some of the world’s most beautiful scenes and vistas, and experienced the meaning of some of our favorite local sayings like:

 - Broke ‘da mouth (experiencing unbelievable food) and